yohighnes/CS151_FindMyRoommate/README.md

 * Yohannes created the repo and wrote a brief summary of what FindMyRoommate is.
 * Hoang worked on Solutions and Functionality.
+* Thao worked on:
-* Thao worked on Problem, Previous Works, Intended Usage and Environment, User Operations, and References.
+    * Proposal: Problem, Previous Works, Intended Usage and Environment, User Operations, and References.
+    * Code:
+        * Frontend - all.
+        * Backend:
+            * UserHabit, UserPreference, UserEducation, UserSocialMedia related.
+            * Create /addUserProfileInfo and /user endpoints for API call.
+        * Fix bugs and errors.
+    * Presentation: demo

 ### Problem